fortrabbit/docs/13.integrations/sendgrid.md

 }
 ```

 To send e-mails via the API, you'll need to specify your SendGrid API key.
-We recommend to store this with your [App secrets](/secrets).
 There is also an [PHP SendGrid example on GitHub](https://github.com/sendgrid/sendgrid-php-example) which makes use of both, the API and the SMTP gateway.